 She Wore a Yellow Dress:

 The challenges of cohabitation extend well beyond their domestic disagreements thanks to the national upheavals that take place in Britain during this period.
 The couple struggles to adjust financially and socially, not helped by their different political values.
-Examples of their challenges include:
+Examples of the challenges include:

-- UK general elections 1966, 1970, 2/1974 and 10/1974
+• Consequences of UK general elections 1966, 1970, 2/1974 and 10/1974

-- New decimal coinage introduced February 1971
+• Conversion to national decimal coinage in February 1971

 Buy the Book